Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: Evaluation

-AVATRINA's system had a much slower drive compared to the top three teams, as evidenced by slower execution times for the locomotion tasks.
 The shorter tasks \mbox{1-3} (locomotion and communication with the recipient judge) and Task~7 (placing the canister into the designated slot) were consistently solved with similar execution times across the top six competition runs.
-Larger differences in individual task execution times are due to subsystem failures or sub-optimal grasp poses in case of the drill (Task~9).
-Pollen Robotics' slower locomotion time (Task~5) on Day~2 was due to a reset of the operator control.
-AVATRINA had problems during the manipulation in Task~6, which resulted in a software restart on the operator side, costing 2:10\,min.
-Both Pollen Robotics on Day~1 and Team Northeastern lost the first drill due to sub-optimal grasp poses.
-Both operators had to go back to the table and grasp the second drill before they could complete the task.
-Finally, Team Northeastern struggled to reach into the box on Task~10 while grasping the rough stone.
-Their avatar's arm kinematics with the wrist above the hand resulted in collisions between the arms and the wall above the box.
-The left arm shut down completely during manipulation due to the collision and could not recover.
+AVATRINA's system had a much slower drive compared to the top three teams, as evidenced by longer execution times for the locomotion tasks.
+They also had problems during the manipulation in Task~6, which resulted in a software restart, costing 2:10\,min.
+Pollen Robotics' longer locomotion time (Task~5) on Day~2 was similarly due to a reset of the operator control.
+Larger differences in individual task execution times are due to subsystem failures or sub-optimal grasp poses in case of the drill (Task~9): Both Pollen Robotics on Day~1 and Team Northeastern lost the first drill, requiring grasping the second drill.
+Team Northeastern then struggled to reach the stones in the box for Task~10, maybe due to their kinematics with the wrist above the hand.
+The left arm shut down completely due to collision with the top bar and could not recover.
 However, the operator managed to retrieve the correct stone with the right arm after several attempts.

 Despite the small sample size, this time analysis shows the robustness and reliability of our system.
 Comparing our completion times with the rest of the competition suggests that our system is easier and faster to use and provides sufficient intuitive situational awareness to the operator.